x8699876/FastCopy/README.md

 ## MHISoft Fast Copy

 * A very handy tool for copying directories and files, recursively, that is all the sub directories under will be copied over to the target.
 The same directory tree structure will be copied over to be under the target.
-* fast.
+* Fast!
+Use multiple works to copy for SSD drives.
-* Speed tester for copying files of vairous sizes and locations.
+* Include all the hidden and system files.
+So it can also be used as a backup tool.
-* Use multiple workers when copying from/to SSDs.
+* Speed tester for your target drive.
-* Supports Windows, MacOS, Unix/Linux where JRE is supported.
+* Cross platform support: Windows, MacOS, Unix/Linux where JRE is supported.

 ## Download